kazuhisya/openshift-ansible-kvm/README.md

 ## Requirements

-- Workstation, The machine that runs Ansible.
+- Workstation (or call it base node, control node...), The machine that runs Ansible.
 It is typically your laptop.
+    - Tested on Fedora and RHEL8.
     - Ansible >= 2.8
-    - You can simply run ansible on the KVM host if you want.
-Without the workstation.
+    - This node **is not** mandatory.
+You can run the script on a single KVM host if you want.
-    - Tested on Fedora and RHEL8.
 - KVM host
     - RHEL 8.2
     - CPU with at least 4 cores